lundqvistr/manual_medfak_research_data/manual.md

 If you have a [long](#wide-or-long-format) format for this kind of data, then the `hba1c` data should consist of one variable with the actual `hba1c` levels and another (`time`) with values such as 0, 3, 12 for each observation.

 ### Create and maintain a codebook
 A codebook describes the contents, structure, and layout of a data collection.
 More specifically explanations of variables, units for measurement variables, explanation of codes used in categorical variables, codes used for missing values and other attributes of the variables in your dataset.
-There are routines in the software most comonly used to generate such codebooks, but it could also consist of an Excel file with one sheet containing explanations for variable names, another sheet with explanations of the codes used.
+There are routines in the software most commonly used to generate such codebooks, but it could also consist of an Excel file with one sheet containing explanations for variable names, another sheet with explanations of the codes used.
 A short example of a Excel code book is found in one of appendix 2.

 ### Style guides